Harshsharma-dev/ToDo-App/README.md

 Stack used:: Express, mongoDb, Nodejs

 <h1>For installation :</h1>
-Intall Dependecies mentioned in package.json
+Install Dependecies mentioned in package.json